Arnab-Developer/ApiHealthCheck/README.md

 You can find the logs in Application Insights.

 ## Docker image
-This app is in a docker container and stored in DockerHub.
+This app is in a docker container and stored in dockerhub.

 https://hub.docker.com/r/45862391/apihealthcheck